phzh1984/Explanation-of-Theoretical-Knowledge-and-Concepts-for-Machine-Learning/README.md

 10， Advantages and disadvantages of Ensemble Learning algorithms

-11， Advantages and Disadvantages on Decision Tree Algorithms
+11， Advantages and Disadvantages of Decision Tree Algorithms

-12， Dimensionality Reduction Algorithm
+12， Dimensionality Reduction Algorithms

+13， Clustering Algorithms